WojciechMatuszewski/programming-notes/aws-stuff.md

 * **data** can be **send to S3, Redshift, AWS ES, Splunk**

+- very useful for **replayability and disaster recovery**.
+You can replay your events from s3 directly.

 #### Kinesis Data Analytics

 - allows you to make **sql queries against data in the stream**